Madison Charter Township, Michigan: Geography

 According to the U.S. Census Bureau, the township has a total area of 30.65 sqmi, of which 30.39 sqmi is land and 0.26 sqmi (0.85%) is water.

+The south branch of the River Raisin flows through the township.
+The Lenawee County Airport is located in the northern portion of the township near the city of Adrian.